 One of the newest trends that are catching up with the DIY community is the use of reclaimed wood.
 The first question you may ask if you are not familiar with reclaimed wood is “What is reclaimed wood?”.
 Reclaimed wood are those salvaged from the demolition of older wooden buildings and other wooden projects.
 The reclaimed wood can be noticed by the darker weathered characteristics the wood will have.
 Some reclaimed wood will also have the unique designs of flaking and peeling paint.
 Some of the more desirable pieces of reclaimed wood will have several different layers of paint that were applied in different colors.
 When sanded, the wood will have a vast mixture of colors as well as depth.
-Many different projects can be created from reclaimed wood but we are going to build a bookshelf/storage shelf from reclaimed wood here.

 List of materials needed: